skvamme/atlast-2.0/README.md

-This version of ATLAST is standard ATLAST with the exception of me added the following words:
+This version of ATLAST is standard ATLAST with the exception of me added the following words to atlast-64:
 * EMIT
 * TIME
 * SRANDOM